Buffalo Pound Provincial Park

-Buffalo Pound Provincial Park is a provincial park located in southern Saskatchewan, Canada, about 30 km north-east of downtown Moose Jaw and 86 km north-west of the city of Regina.
+Buffalo Pound Provincial Park is in southern Saskatchewan, Canada, about 30 km north-east of Moose Jaw and 86 km north-west of the city of Regina.
+Access to the provincial park is from Highways 301 and 202.

 The park centres on Buffalo Pound Lake, a prairie lake formed from glaciation about 10,000 years ago.
 Seasonal recreation activities include swimming (two public beaches and a pool), camping, fishing, mini-golf, biking, hiking, and access to the Trans Canada Trail.
 The park also features a captive herd of buffalo, along with the Nicolle Flats Marsh where a variety of wildlife can be observed.
 There is also a trout pond, known as Buffalo Pond, which is stocked with rainbow, brown, and tiger trout.
-Highways 202 and 301 intersect near the park.

 Amenities and attractions

 There are seven different camping areas in the park with a total of about 270 campsites.
 Many of the individual sites have electric, water, and sewer services.
 The seven campgrounds are Lake Side, Elm View, Valley, Maple Vale, Shady Lane, Trail Ends, Lower Chalet, and Rankins Campgrounds.

 Two disc golf courses are in the park.
 One is a 9-hole course for beginners and the other is a professional 18-hole course.

-Completed in 2020, the park features a 4,000 square foot heated swimming pool called Buffalo Pound Provincial Park Pool.
+Completed in 2020, the park features a 4,000-square foot heated swimming pool called Buffalo Pound Provincial Park Pool.
 This pool replaced the original one, which was built in 1972.

-Opportunities are available for canoeing, kayaking, swimming, fishing, and boating at the beach areas along the lake.
-Also at the beach, Sask Aquatic Adventures has a water adventure park set up.
-It is one of nine in Saskatchewan.
-The others are located at Blackstrap Lake, the Battlefords, Regina Beach, Duck Mountain, Greenwater Lake, Tufts Bay on Lake Diefenbaker by Elbow, Sandy Bay at Candle Lake Provincial Park, and Greig Lake at Meadow Lake Provincial Park.